voschezang/coding-handbook/management/product-project.md

-## Product
+## Terminology

 A *Product* is a proxy for the set of [products](https://en.wikipedia.org/wiki/Product_(business)) and [services](https://en.wikipedia.org/wiki/Service_(economics)) that are used by a *user* and paid for by a *customer*.
 The *stakeholder* supports the products and aims to eventually profit it, either financially or in some other way.
 The product is usually build and delivered by employees of an organization.
 The product is optimized for a target market, but can also be delivered to a boundary market.

 Following this terminology, a successful product would need to fulfill the desires of customers, users, stakeholders and employees.
+It results in:

-- Delivery: Provide value to users, based on a production process.
+1. Delivery: Provide value to users, based on a production process.
-- Transaction: Sell to customers.
+2. Transaction: Sell to customers.

-### Terminology

 **Product Discovery**
 Deciding what to build, for whom, when.